Yagogc/plp/NOTES.md

 ## Libraries

-I used NextJS because it's my preferred choice.
+I used NextJS because I like it and provides certain benefits (like SSR) without any drawback.
 Also, compared to CRA it's easier to implement certain libraries/solutions. e.g: Tailwind requires to override the `react-scripts`.

 ### Styling